-It’s hard to imagine an annual brand marketing plan without considerable investment and expected growth from new products—or, at least, from “product news” (a product improvement, a new size, or a new packaging format).
-Most of us working as brand-builders for companies with leading brands rely on a constant stream of new products and product news to deliver the significant growth senior management demands each year.
+It’s hard to imagine an annual brand marketing plan without considerable investment and expected growth from new products—or, at least, from “product news.”
+Most of us working as brand-builders for companies with leading brands rely on a constant stream of new products and product improvements to deliver the significant growth senior management demands each year.
 If nothing else, such news provides a guaranteed share of Sales attention and support.
 But how often are we asked about the growth expected from “new user news?”
 While there’s no denying the immediate attraction of a major line extension or product improvement, there’s just no beating the longer-term rewards of new user acquisition…especially new users who have a high propensity for becoming loyal to the brand.

 Still, it seems to us that marketers everywhere, regardless of their product or service category, ought to be thinking and planning about new user acquisition a great deal more than they currently do.
 Along these lines, we have some thoughts about (1) why new users matter so much, and (2) what new user acquisition principles make the most sense.

 - New users are pure incrementality; new products are not.
 Assuming that by “new users” we all mean those who have not been using our brand before, then any one of these brings automatic incremental usage (sales and, at some point, profits) with them.
 Compare this to line extensions that, while they may add some incremental use occasions, almost always carry along with them some cannibalization—either of a previous brand item they now use less often or one they have “traded up to or over from.”
 In light of this distinction, it seems even more compelling to include the degree of growth expected from “user news”—along with that expected from product news.